lopezpdvn/aspnet5co/pages/dotnet-future-2015.md

 ## .NET 2015

-The next generation of .NET technologies is being marketed with the term *.NET 2015* and it includes importante updates to the framework, the runtimes, compilers, libraries, release licenses, applications models and development workflows of applications and of the technologies.
+The next generation of .NET technologies is being marketed with the term *.NET 2015* and it includes important updates to the framework, the runtimes, compilers, libraries, release licenses, applications models and development workflows of applications and of the technologies.
 In short, Microsoft aims to significantly improve the developer's experience by open sourcing the full